Hair testing for drugs and alcohol. It’s fast, accurate and can detect substance use dating back months.

 But what about baldness?

 Often, potential users dismiss hair testing on the grounds that their donor has no head hair.
-Many turn to nail testing as an alternative – an unregulated and impractical method which is still being evaluated scientifically to give an indication when a donor drank alcohol or used drugs.
+Many turn to nail testing as an alternative – a testing method which is still being evaluated scientifically*.

 In 2017, our sister laboratory, Chromatox, supported the Brazillian Government to hair-test 57,000 professional drivers in the country.
 60.4% of these tests were conducted using body hair.